near/NEPs/specs/Standards/MultiToken/README.md

     /// workflow will end in a success execution outcome to the callback on the MultiToken
     /// contract at the method `mt_resolve_transfer`.
     ///
-    /// You can think of this as being similar to attaching  tokens to a
+    /// You can think of this as being similar to attaching NEAR tokens as a `deposit` to a
     /// function call.
 It allows you to attach any FungibleToken or NonFungibleToken in a call to a
     /// receiver contract.
     ///